timbooker/timbookercodingblog/_posts/first.md

 Finally, you must enable the 'Always use Fresh Application Domains' setting within LINQPad.
 This is done by going to Edit => Preferences => Advanced.

 It should look a little like this -

 ![Preferences](http://i.imgur.com/EqgygNx.png "Preferences")

+Restart LINQPad, and start querying off the db object!